Building the Resume

 - Useful when you have many years of experience.

-- Highlights the best of what you have done as it relates to the position you are applying for.
+- Highlight the best of what you have done as it relates to the position you are applying for.

 - Tailor your statements to specific job requirements and qualifications.